rgeirhos/texture-vs-shape/README.md

     model_B = "resnet50_trained_on_SIN_and_IN"
     model_C = "resnet50_trained_on_SIN_and_IN_then_finetuned_on_IN"
 ```
 These correspond to the models reported in Table 2 of the paper (method details in Section A.5 of the Appendix).
+Additionally, AlexNet and VGG-16 trained on SIN are provided.

 We used the [PyTorch ImageNet training script](https://github.com/pytorch/examples/tree/master/imagenet)  to train the models.
 These are the training hyperparameters: